 We believe that aligning our pay approach with the interests of our key stakeholders, including our stockholders, is of critical importance.
-As a pre-commercial company, our stockholders provide us with the foundational capital we need to invest in our people and pipeline, which ultimately will enable us to deliver innovative and life-changing medicines to those who need them.
+As a precommercial company, our stockholders provide us with the foundational capital we need to invest in our people and pipeline, which ultimately will enable us to deliver innovative and life-changing medicines to those who need them.

-Our engagement with stockholders is unique as two stockholders own approximately 60% of our outstanding common stock and are represented on our board of directors.
+Our engagement with stockholders is unique as three stockholders who collectively own approximately 62% of our outstanding common stock are represented on our board of directors.
 As a result, we are able to engage in continuous dialogue with these stockholders as we develop, design and continuously enhance our pay programs.